5 stars

 Summary of the ICT Program:

+Business immigration programs in Canada, such as the ICT Work Permit Program, offer pathways for foreign nationals to enter the country, run or manage commercial ventures and contribute to Canada’s economy.
+Canada’s various free trade agreements, such as the Comprehensive and Progressive Agreement for Trans-Pacific Partnership, play a significant role in facilitating investor streams and mobility provisions for professionals seeking work permits.
 Important factors for this type of work visa are the uniqueness and viability of the intended business or project in Canada and whether or not there will be a significant contribution to Canada that is worthy enough to allow foreign businessmen to work in Canada.

-Businessmen must present evidence of past personal accomplishments in business, such as unique business and demand for their products/services, number of offices, number of workers hired, amount of revenue generated, sales of a self-designed product, etc. or with evidence of public recognition, for example, international interest, media coverage, important clientele, etc. For many years, this type of work visa has been used by professional athletes, actors, dancers, and scientists, but it has become a viable option for accomplished businessmen.
+Businessmen must present evidence of past personal accomplishments in business, such as unique business and demand for their products/services, number of offices, number of workers hired, amount of revenue generated, sales of a self-designed product, etc. or with evidence of public recognition, for example, international interest, media coverage, important clientele, etc. For many years, this type of work visa has been used by professional athletes, actors, dancers, and scientists, but recently, it has become a viable option for accomplished businessmen.

 Summary of the Significant Benefits Program